What to Know First About Your Treatment Choices for Kidney Cancer

 Types of treatment for kidney cancer

 Surgery.
-This is the most common treatment for kidney cancer.
-It is used to remove the tumor and any lymph nodes that contain cancer.
+Surgery to remove the kidney is called a nephrectomy.
+Surgery is used to remove the kidney with the tumor and any nearby lymph nodes that contain cancer.
 You may also have surgery to ease pressure or pain.
 The remaining kidney is often able to do the work of both kidneys.

 Biologic therapy.
 This is also known as immunotherapy.
 It uses medicines that work like chemicals that your body’s immune system makes.
 They help your immune system fight the cancer.

 Radiation therapy.
 This treatment kills cancer cells with high-energy X-rays.
-Radiation is often used when the kidney cancer has spread to certain bones.
-It may be used in other situations to treat symptoms such as cough or pain.
+Radiation is most often used when the kidney cancer has spread to certain bones or the brain.
+It may be used to treat symptoms such as cough or pain.

 Chemotherapy.
-One or more drugs kill cancer cells or shrink tumors.
+This treatment uses 1 or more medicines to kill cancer cells or shrink tumors.
 They work by attacking rapidly growing cells.
-Unfortunately, standard chemotherapy drugs are not often very effective against kidney cancer.
+Regular chemotherapy medicines are not often very effective against kidney cancer.